codeclimate/test-reporter/man/cc-test-reporter-format-coverage.1.md

 Output to *PATH*.
 If *-* is given, content will be written to *stdout*.
 Defaults to *coverage/codeclimate.json*.

+## -p, --prefix *PATH*

+*PATH* of the working directory where the tests were run.
+Defaults to current working directory.

 # SUPPORTED SOURCES

 The formatter will look for each of the paths in the following list and process